Cez02/image-watermarker/README.md

 ### Controls

 The application can also be controlled upon launch.
-The user may switch the view in the second windows to also display the difference between the original and the watermarked version
+The user may switch the view in the second windows to also display the difference between the original and the watermarked version (up and down arrow keys).

 ## Image watermark checker